ImTom6/IRP_2026/README.md

 **Mutation Analysis:** Can we identify tumour associated mutations in the five patient samples.

+All files used along with their references can be found in the relevant directories.

 This research used the ALICE High Performance Computing facility at the University of Leicester.